italia/eudi-wallet-it-python/README.md

 ### Build the Documentation
-For generate the documentaation enter in the terminal the following commands.
+For generate the documentation enter in the terminal the following commands.
 The last argument is the exclude path, unit tests are then excluded from the API documentation.

 ````